1 Litre Mason Jar with 2 piece snap lid

 detailing to the eyes, and paint the nose and mouth.

-a little white paint over the cheek area just painted.
+little white paint over the cheek area just painted.
 This creates a softer effect.
-It's a good idea to paint the face, with the
+It's a good idea to paint the face, with the lights

 Once again, heat set your paint as you did previously, allowing your jar to cool in the oven.
 Insert the strand of lights and

 close the lid, leaving the plug extending out through the cut you made in the lid.
 Pull your felt circle over the lid, leaving a

 little felt resting against the rim, glue a small piece of red ribbon around the center circle of the felt.

 Compliments of CraftAtHome.com

 |The materials provided at this site are "as is" and without warranties of any kind, either express or implied.
 Every effort is made to ensure clear and accurate information, but